shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 3. Once in the repository with submodules type in
 >               git submodule update --init --recursive

-**2. Update include paths in all the makefiles in this folder and subfolders.
+**2. Update include path in the makefile.
 You need to update the following lines:**

-1. INCLUDECADMIUM=-I lib/cadmium/include
-2. Update the relative path to cadmium/include from the folder where the makefile is.
-You need to take into account where you copied the folder during the installation process
+Update the relative path to cadmium/include from the folder where the makefile is.
+You need to take into account where you copied the folder during the installation process.
+In our case it is
 >               Example: INCLUDECADMIUM=-I lib/cadmium/include

 **3. Run the unit tests**